inikishev/beat-manipulator/README.md

 ```
 your_song.beatmap_generate()
 ```
 Beatmap is generated using madmom library.
 When you generate it for the first time, it might take up to a minute.
-However all beatmaps are saved to `beat_manipulator/beatmaps`, so when you load the same file for the second time, it won't need to generate the beatmap.
+However all beatmaps are saved to `beat_manipulator/beatmaps`, so when you load the same file for the second time, it will be instant.

 You can access beatmap in `your_song.beatmap` variable.
 It is a list of values that represent position of each beat in samples.

 After generating the beatmap, you can do a bunch of stuff.
+### slicing
 Song object supports slicing - `your_song[5]` will return audio of the 5th beat (indexing starts from 0, so the first beat is the 0th beat). `your_song[4:8.5]` returns audio starting from 4th beat, ending halfway between 8th and 9th beat. `your_song['your_pattern']` returns a beatswapped audio using the pattern you provided.
 Patterns are the main feature if this app and you can do a whole bunch of stuff with them.
 There is a section below that explains how to write those patterns.

 Another way to beatswap is `your_song.beatswap(pattern = '1, 3, 2, 4', scale = 1, shift = 0, length = None)`.
 This one doesn't return anything, instead it modifies the song in place.